ARCHER2-HPC/archer2-website/ecse/calls/index.md

 We are very keen to encourage software developers at the early stage of their careers.
 At this stage, an RSE will be developing expertise.
-This will be taken into account when a proposal is assessed and in such cases, the Panel will be looking at what support is on offer from PI and any Co-Is so it is important that this information is made clear in the proposal.
+This will be taken into account when a proposal is assessed and in such cases the Panel will be looking at what support is on offer from PI and any Co-Is so it is important that this information is made clear in the proposal.
 Please see the guidance document for further information about this.

-Please follow the links here for [the guidance for submitting a proposal](ARCHER2_eCSE07_ApplicationGuidance.pdf) to this call, along with [the technical evaluation form](ARCHER2_eCSE07_TechnicalEvaluation.docx) and [the project proposal template](ARCHER2_eCSE07_ProposalTemplate.docx).
+Please follow the links here for [the guidance for submitting a proposal](ARCHER2_eCSE08_ApplicationGuidance.pdf) to this call, along with [the technical evaluation form](ARCHER2_eCSE08_TechnicalEvaluation.docx) and [the project proposal template](ARCHER2_eCSE08_ProposalTemplate.docx).
 Each call has its own guidance document and associated forms.
 Please ensure that the correct guidance and forms are used for this call.